This page is most definitely an editing work in progress 😉

 The importance of white bears in folklore and myth is a long and respected telling.
 With all the sources George uses as inspiration to this story, including those of First Nation and Native American tales, his residence in Santa Fe, and his work at Wild Wolf Sanctuary, it is no surprise that he chose the symbolism of the white bear to pair with our black bear, Jon Snow.
 Let’s take a look.

 The author has mentioned that A Song of Ice and Fire is a three-part story, which is the standard format of any story.
 George has also informed readers that there will be important characters who die and then important characters later introduced.
-We first get glimpses of Val in the beginning of act 2:
+We first get glimpses of Val in the beginning of act 2, or most probably the Val archetype introduced in book 1:

 “The good woman at the brazier,” ManceRayder went on, “is Dalla.”
 The pregnant woman smiled shyly.
 “Treat her like you would any queen, she is carrying my child.”
 He turned to the last two.
 “This beauty is her sister Val.
 Young Jarl beside her is her latest pet.”
 (ASOS/Jon I)